You’ve got questions. We’ve got answers. Let’s get started. Click links below to show answers, or click here to Show All answers.

 A quarter is approximately 12 academic/school weeks.
 There are 4 quarters in an academic/school year.
 A semester at West Valley College is 16 academic / school weeks.
 There are 2 semesters, plus Summer and Winter sessions, in an academic/school year.
 Within the University of California (UC) system, all campuses are on a quarter system with the exception of UC Berkeley.
 Within the California State University system, 16 campuses are on a semester system, while 6 campuses are on a quarter system.
 To transfer as a junior, you will need 90 quarter units where at a semester system, you will need 60 semester units.

 Orientation will help you to get the most out of your college experience.
 You will learn how to establish goals, choose classes to meet your goals, register for classes, and make an educational plan that will guide you through your college career.
 Learn about the various degrees and career programs West Valley offers, and meet other students in the process.
+Beginning April 2014 and forward, in order to receive registration priority, you will need to complete orientation and a preliminary Educational Plan which is often provided during orientation.
+Students may be eligible to request for an exemption.
+You must see a counselor about this.

 Pre-requisites are courses or skills that are required before you can enroll in a course.
 Co-requisites are courses which you must take at the same time as another course as a condition of enrollment.